Excalibur-SLE/Excalibur-SLE.github.io/workshop3.md

 #### Session 3: Chair – Timo Betcke

-- 13:00–13:30 Prof Peter Coveney (UCL, UK): Multiscale Simulations on Petascale and Exascale Computers (TBD)
+- 13:00–13:30 Prof Peter Coveney (UCL, UK): Applications and Challenges for Systems Engineering on the Road to the Exascale

-- 13:30–14:00 Benjamin Dudson (University of York, UK): Coupling codes at exascale for the ExCALIBUR UKAEA NEPTUNE nuclear fusion project
+- 13:30–14:00 Benjamin Dudson (University of York, UK): Coupling codes at Exascale for the ExCALIBUR UKAEA NEPTUNE Nuclear Fusion Project

-- 14:00–14:30 Andrew Davis (UKAEA): Multiphysics in support of fusion component design
+- 14:00–14:30 Andrew Davis (UKAEA): Multiphysics in support of Fusion Component Design

-- 14:30–15:00 Yvan Fournier (EDF): Continuous evolution of an industrial CFD code for future environments
+- 14:30–15:00 Yvan Fournier (EDF, France): Continuous evolution of an industrial CFD code for future environments

 - 15:00–15:15 Coffee Break